 Columns Z-AC calculate the rates of progression from early disease to late disease and the rates of HIV-related mortality, in the absence of ART.

-Finally, columns AE-BO calculate the 'dependent' probabilities of transition between health states, i.e. the probabilities that apply after taking into account the competing risks when there is more than one way to exit a given health state.
+Columns AE-BF calculate the 'dependent' probabilities of transition between health states, i.e. the probabilities that apply after taking into account the competing risks when there is more than one way to exit a given health state.